Laboratory of Translational Microbiology

 Orsolya MÉHI research fellow Publications

-Tamás STIRLING scientific-technical administrator Publications CV
+Tamás STIRLING research fellow Publications CV

-Erika NAGRAND MSc student
+Erika NAGRAND PhD student

 Dorina KOVÁCS BSc student